chirlene-github/Recode-test/README.md

-By Chirlene Araújo from RECODE 3
+By Chirlene Araújo and Fernando from RECODE 3